oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-painful-rd-is/rule.md

 ---

-​
 ![](female researcher inspecting tube.jpg)
 When a visit comes from an R&D auditor, they will want to check on what work you have ‘experimented’ with.

-An experiment, in R&D terms, translates to an iterative series of changes over the same piece of code.​ That means you will need to be able to show code you wrote that didn’t work.
+An experiment, in R&D terms, translates to an iterative series of changes over the same piece of code.
+That means you will need to be able to show code you wrote that didn’t work.
 If you didn’t check that in at some stage, you are in trouble.

 ### Forgetting to record failed experiments